Registering a death

 Information about how and when to register a death.

-Where and when can I register a death?
+Where and when you can register a death

-Normally relatives of the deceased register deaths, but others can also do this when there are no relatives.
+Normally the relatives of the person who has died register the death, but others can also do this when there are no relatives.

 These can be: